 Personal factors influence age-related alterations in the gut microbiome.

-Several genetic factors are involved in ageing.
+Several genetic factors involve in ageing.

 According to the Genome-Wide Association Studies in centenarians, the influence of genetic factors in lifespan variation combines with the genetic variants, involved in ageing and age-related diseases.

-Getting older doesn’t mean having low quality of life but actually can be the best.
+Getting older doesn’t mean having low quality of life and can be the best.
 Perhaps one of the best secrets is to maintain and treat the body well.
 You can unlock it and the key is EPLIMO.
 One of the most comprehensive genetic tests combined with a detailed metabolic assessment marked as a personalised lifestyle management solution.